President Biden's Requirement for Vaccines and Covid Testing Increase Opportunities for Insurance Verification Services

 Currently, only a Medical Provider or Healthcare Agency with a Registered National Provider Identifier (NPI) can look up a patient's insurance coverage, according to the Department of Health and Human Services' NPI Final Rule, and HIPAA restricts who can acquire a patient's vaccination history.

-The above restrictions would soon necessitate that businesses pay out of pocket for services within the medical community with entities such as pVerify who have access to verification services, in order to accurately confirm a patient's active insurance coverage, lab and testing benefits, and, for Medicare patients, Pfizer and Moderna vaccination dates.
+The above restrictions may force businesses to pay out of pocket for services within the medical community with entities such as pVerify who have access to verification services, in order to accurately confirm a patient's active insurance coverage, lab and testing benefits, and, for Medicare patients, Pfizer and Moderna vaccination dates.

-Republican National Committee (RNC) chairwoman Ronna McDaniel wasn't too thrilled by this mandate and said that the RNC will sue the administration on behalf of "small businesses and workers [who] do not have the money or legal resources to fight Biden's unconstitutional actions."
+It is unknown if Biden’s Action Plan is here to stay.
+“When this decree goes into effect, the (Republican National Committee) will sue the administration to protect Americans and their liberties,” RNC Chair Ronna McDaniel said in a statement.
 In the meantime businesses must continue mounting plans to track vaccinations or hire a laboratory group for the task of weekly testing.

 pVerify, Inc's HIPAA-complaint, SaaS offering includes fully-customizable Eligibility Portal, robust set of REST APIs, and Mobile SDKs that power mission-critical, front-end Eligibility process solutions for leading software companies as well as ambulatory practices in the healthcare sector. pVerify is the leader in Healthcare Eligibility, with a focus on Surgical, Laboratory, Physical Therapy, Dermatology and Ophthalmology Eligibility.